ibm-cloud-docs/Backup/index.md

    If the backup storage size continues to show a capacity of zero, a second page refresh might be needed.
    {: tip}

-When you're ready, go ahead and install the software agent on the server and set up your backup schedule in the Cloud Backup Portal.
+When you're ready, install the software agent on the server and set up your backup schedule in the Cloud Backup Portal.
 For more information, see [Getting started tutorial](/docs/Backup?topic=Backup-getting-started#getting-started).